JansenDuarte/File_Encrypt/README.md

-Encypt and decrypt a file to keep some data safeish
+Encypt and decrypt a file to keep some data safe...ish
 ===

 Information Layout